GlitcherOG/Icesaw-SSX-Level-Editor-Plugin/README.md

  - bbox override in editor
  - if object is to big for grids in ltg make it so it will use origin point
  - Make clicking lightmap update lightmap mode
+ - Fix Spline Undo

- - Add Texture and Model Exporting from Unity
+ - Add Model Exporting from Unity
+ - Fix Mesh Loading (Its just waisting memory and will cause issues with saving back)